-Amanda Alder Dance Academy runs over 60 classes a week with around 600 children attending.
+Amanda Alder Dance Academy runs over 70 classes a week with nearly 600 students attending.

 Amanda started dancing at the age of 3 in Abingdon with Sally Weichardt.
 At the age of 12 she began assisting in classes after school.
-Then after completing her GCSE's she went on to The North London Dance Studio to study for her ISTD teaching qualifications and performance diploma.
+After completing her GCSE's she went on to The North London Dance Studio to study for her ISTD teaching qualifications and performance diploma.

 In 2008 Celia Benson hung up her dancing shoes and Amanda took over the Celia Benson School of Dance.

-Lisa started dancing with Ceila Benson at the age of 4 and has been involved with the school ever since!
-She has been assisiting with the Saturday classes for a very long time.
-She is just wonderful with the children and you will often see her helping at exams and shows.
+Lisa started dancing with Ceila Benson at the age of 4, and continued in Ballet classes with Amanda until she was 18 - she has been involved with the school ever since!
+Lisa assisited with the Saturday Oxford classes for a very long time and is now sharing her experience in the Oxsrad and Abingdon classes.
+She is wonderful with the children and you will often see her helping at exams and shows.

 She works full time as a Pre School Manager and has just finished studying for a foundation degree in Early Years.

-We are also very lucky to have Miss Zoe assisiting with the Monday Risinghurst classes, Miss Liberty, Miss Hannah and Miss Olivia at the Wootton classes and Miss Jordan at the Abingdon classes.
+We are also very lucky to have Miss Gabrielle assisiting with the OXSRAD classes, Miss Hannah, Miss Emily and Miss Olivia at the Wootton classes and Miss Jordan at the Abingdon classes.